YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Turkey can be a very good choice for a patient with a suitable donor area, a realistic goal, enough recovery time, and a clinic that gives clear medical reasoning.
 It is a poor choice when the patient is mainly chasing the lowest price, fastest date, or largest graft number.

-The patient should also think beyond the first year.
+Think beyond the first year.
 Hair loss may continue.
 A natural hairline has to age well.
 The donor area may be needed later for the crown or for future thinning.
 For hairline design in hair transplant, a design that looks exciting today can become a problem later if it is too aggressive.

 Younger patients need particular caution.
 If hair loss is still active, a transplant can create a strong front while the native hair behind it keeps thinning.
 That point should not be taken to mean surgery is never possible, but the design has to be more conservative and the medication discussion should be responsible.
 A clinic that ignores future hair loss is not giving the patient the full decision.